pleasenophp/mindi/README.md

 * mindi-interop.dll
 * minioc.dll

-**Don't use mindi-unity.dll if you use MinDI outside of Unity 3D.**
+**Don't use mindi-unity.dll if you use MinDI in non - Unity 3D application.**

 Create / symlink the solution/output-dir and use *make deploy* to automatically update the dlls.

-To use inside of Unity3D, put the following dlls into Plugins/\* folder:
+To use inside of Unity3D or in a class-library, that is designed for Unity3D, add the following dlls into project (in Unity put into Plugins/\* folder)
 * mindi.dll
 * mindi-interop.dll
 * minioc.dll